Products in Stock

 Measuring and Marking Tools

 A tape measure, set square, and pencil are indispensable for accurate cuts.
+Cutting composite decking is tricky enough without having to do it twice!

 Safety Gear

 Never underestimate the importance of safety goggles, ear defenders, and a dust mask.
+Cutting composite decking can cause a lot of sawdust which can cause irritation if it comes into contact with your eyes.

 Measure Twice, Cut Once

-This age-old carpentry adage holds true for composite decking.
+This age-old carpentry adage holds true for cutting composite decking.
 Double-check your measurements and mark your cutting lines clearly.

 Create a Stable Work Environment